microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 - **/moviesbydirector**:

-(this will require to browse to https://www.omdbapi.com/apikey.aspx and request a FREE API Key)
+(To obtain a free API key, you will need to visit https://www.omdbapi.com/apikey.aspx and make a request.)

 Receive by querystring a parameter called director

-Make a call to the movie api  and return a list of movies of that director using axios
+Make a call to the movie API  and return a list of movies by that director using axios

 Return the full list of movies

 - **/parseurl**:

-Retrieves a parameter from querystring called someurl
+Retrieves a parameter from the querystring called someurl

 Parse the url and return the protocol, host, port, path, querystring and hash